chenhuimao/HMLLDB/README.md

 ### bpmethod
-Set a breakpoint that stops when the next OC method is called(via objc_msgSend).
+Set a breakpoint that stops when the next OC method is called(via objc_msgSend) in the current thread.
 When debugging the assembly instruction, it is very troublesome to see the `objc_msgSend` instruction.
 I usually want to jump the implementation of the method, but it is very inconvenient to find it.
 This command can solve this problem.

 ```